hsshin81/Azure-ELK/README.md

 - ![metricbeat_playbook.yml](metricbeat-playbook.yml)
 - Run the Metricbeat playbook using `ansible-playbook metricbeat-playbook.yml`
+- To check that the installation worked, navigate to the Metricbeat installation page on the ELK server GUI.
+Scroll to **Step 5: Module Status** and click **Check Data.**

 _TODO: Answer the following questions to fill in the blanks:_
 - _Which file is the playbook?
 Where do you copy it?_